UseInterstellar/Interstellar/README.md

 </p>

 # Deploying
-Interstellar is completely open source, so you can deploy it to these services.

-Interstellar is not open-source so that you can alter it in any way, it is open source for the public to make more links.

-Altering/Modifying my code is against our License, and we will file a DMCA on you and get your site and repo taken down and your github account terminated.

 **Note:**  All of the built-in games will **NOT** work on certain services, since these services have a size limit.